aporeto-inc/gaia/doc/documentation.md

 ##### `POST /eventlogs`

-Creates a new eventlog for a particular entity.
+Creates a new event log for a particular entity.

 #### Attributes